imAnkitMeena/imAnkitMeena/README.md

 <h1 align="center">Hi 👋, I'm Ankit Meena</h1>
-<h3 align="center">I'm Pre Final Year Student at Dr B R Ambedkar National Institute of Technology , Jalandhar pursuing a degree in Instrumentation and Control Engineering.
+<h3 align="center">I'm a Final Year Student at Dr B R Ambedkar National Institute of Technology , Jalandhar pursuing a degree in Instrumentation and Control Engineering.
 I am determined to secure an internship opportunity where I can apply my knowledge and contribute to impactful projects in the field of software & Hardware development.</h3>

 - 🌱 I’m currently learning **Full Stack Development,Data Analytics**